 Halloween.
 Many of us celebrate it but know not its history.
 Those of us in the paranormal field know that legend holds that the veil is thinnest on Halloween and it is a great night to commune with the spirit world.
 But why?
 Where does this belief come from?

-I dug through my books and found a great article on Halloween from Rosemary Ellen Guiley that I am going to post verbatim in order to educate you a little more on the topic of Halloween, including its history and customs from ancient times to this very day.
+We dug through my books and found a great article on Halloween from Rosemary Ellen Guiley that we have posted verbatim in order to educate you a little more on the topic of Halloween, including its history and customs from ancient times to this very day.

 All Hallow’s Eve (Halloween)